 After the Offering Statement has been qualified by the Commission, the Company will accept tenders of funds to purchase the Series S Preferred Stock.
 The Company may close on investments on a "rolling" basis (so not all investors will receive their shares on the same date).
 Investors may subscribe by tendering funds via wire or ACH only, or credit and debit cards, checks will not be accepted, to the escrow account to be setup by the Escrow Agent.
 Tendered funds will remain in escrow until a closing has occurred.
+StartEngine Crowdfunding will assist with the facilitation of credit and debit card payments through the Online Platform.
+The Company estimates that processing fees for credit card subscriptions will be approximately 3.5% of total funds invested per transaction, although credit card processing fees may fluctuate.
+The Company intends to pay these fees and will reminutes StartEngine Crowdfunding for transaction fees and return fees that it incurs for returns and chargebacks.
+The Company estimates that approximately 70% of the transactions in this offering will be paid via credit card.
+This assumption was used in estimating the payment processing fees included in the total offering expenses set forth in "Use of Proceeds."
 Upon closing, funds tendered by investors will be made available to the Company for its use.